-If you have troublesome periods or PMS, is this likely to be a sign of things to come in terms of your experience of the menopause?
+If you’ve had a tricky time of things in terms of troublesome periods or PMS, throughout your child-bearing years, could this be a sign of things to come as you approach menopause?
 Quite possibly.
-However, don’t panic just yet – it’s also pretty likely that if you’re able to tackle hormonal issues as they crop up earlier on in life, you could stop them spiralling out of control by the time you reach middle age.
-Now, let me explain.
+However, don’t panic just yet!
+It’s also pretty likely that if you’re able to tackle any hormonal issues as they crop up earlier on in life, you could stop them spiralling out of control by the time you reach middle age.
+So, let me explain.

-So, it might not be so much the specific symptoms of PMS that can predict the experience you will have during the menopause, but more likely, what’s causing the symptoms in the first place.
-And for many, this is all down to hormone imbalance.
+Now, it might not be so much the symptoms of PMS that can predict the experience you will have during the menopause, but more likely, what’s causing the symptoms in the first place.
+And for many; this is all down to hormone imbalance.

-Women's health advisor Emma Ross explains how hormone imbalances can come about, how they could be contributing towards monthly symptoms and what can be done to help.
+Women's health advisor Emma Thornton explains how hormone imbalances can come about, how they could be contributing towards monthly symptoms and what can be done to help.

 Watch the video

-A common example is if you find that you are suffering from very ‘typical’ PMS symptoms including heavy, painful periods, sore breasts, water retention, mood swings and so on, it’s actually very likely that the hormone oestrogen is at the root of the problem – oestrogen dominance to be specific.
-That is, too much oestrogen throughout the typical monthly cycle, which means when oestrogen levels eventually drops off in order to give you your period, the drop is more substantial.
-It seems that this more drastic drop off, or fluctuation, is what’s likely to be giving rise to many of these nasty symptoms.
+Too much oestrogen relative to progesterone throughout the typical monthly cycle can mean that when oestrogen levels eventually drop off to give you your period, the 'drop' is much more substantial.
+It seems that this more drastic drop off, or fluctuation, is what’s likely to be giving rise to many of these nasty symptoms!

 What does the research say?

-Back in 2004, a pivotal study finally gave us some scientific evidence in order to back this theory up.
-The study obtained data from 436 middle-aged women and, after adjusting for confounding factors including age, race and the incidence of depression, it was found that women suffering from PMS at the start of the study were indeed more likely to suffer from hot flushes, low mood, sleep problems and decreased libido as they approached the menopause .
+Back in 2004, a research study gave us some scientific evidence in order to back this theory up.
+The study obtained data from 436 middle-aged women and, after adjusting for confounding factors including age, race and the incidence of depression, (meaning these weren’t having an influence) it was included that women suffering from hot flushes, low mood, sleep problems and decreased libido as they approached the menopause1.
 Interestingly, it was also concluded that fluctuations in oestrogen were positively associated with many of these symptoms.

 So, it’s more than likely this is where the connection lies and fluctuating hormones are an important factor.

-Firstly, some general advice is to try and tackle the problem whilst you’re still young.
-If you can keep on top of your hormones early on then you’re much more likely to have plainer sailing later on in life.
+Firstly, some general advice from me is to try and tackle any hormonal issues as soon as possible, nipping them in the bud before they get out of control.
+If you can keep on top of your hormones early on then you’re much more likely to experience plainer sailing later on in life!

-Next up, blood sugar regulation.
-It seems that the hormone insulin can have a big impact on your sex hormones too.
-Aim to keep you blood sugar levels steady by avoiding refined carbohydrates and by having a source of protein with each meal – your sex hormones will definitely thank you for it!
+Now, it seems that the hormone insulin can have a big impact on your sex hormones too.
+Aim to keep you blood sugar levels steady by avoiding refined, white sources of carbohydrates and being conscious of including a source of protein with each meal – your menstrual cycle will definitely thank you for it!

 Now, there are many other aspects of your diet that could also be having an impact on both symptoms of PMS and the menopause.
 We’ve touched on sugar and refined carbs, but fats are important too.
-And by that, I mean having the right kinds and in the right amounts (yes you need fat!).
-I don’t advocate a low-fat diet; you need healthy fats as they have a number of important roles – including helping to make your hormones.
+And by that, I mean having the right kinds and in the right amounts (yes, you actually need fat!).
+I don’t generally advocate a low-fat diet; you need healthy fats as they have a number of important roles – including helping to make your hormones!
 So, make sure you include healthy fats and a source of protein in every meal – it’s all about having a balanced plate.
-Also, be sure to include plenty of fresh fruits and vegetables rich in vitamins and minerals such as magnesium and B vitamins as these can help with aches, pains and your energy levels.
-Finally, watch what you’re drinking.
-Make sure you’re drinking plenty of water and cut back on caffeine and alcohol as much as possible – these are stimulants which could be exacerbating common menopausal or PMS symptoms such as anxiety or hot flushes.

-Last but not least, you might want to consider trying a herbal remedy, especially if you suspect you have a hormone imbalance.
+Last but not least, you might want to consider helping to manage some of your symptoms with the help from some herbal remedies, especially if you suspect you have a hormone imbalance.
 Agnus castus is a licensed herbal remedy used to help relieve symptoms of PMS including painful periods, sore breasts, bloating and irritability.
 For common symptoms associated with periods more generally, head to our period pages for more information.

-These lifestyle factors are especially important as unfortunately treatment options are often limited for menopausal women and those suffering from PMS.
+Managing your lifestyle and using herbs can be really important steps in managing your symptoms, especially important as treatment options are often limited for women nowadays.
 For younger women, anti-depressants or the contraceptive pill are often the go-to options.
-Sure, although these options can be effective, they can have their own sets of side effects and may not necessarily be treating the root cause of the problem.
+Sure, although these options can be effective, they can have their own sets of side effects and may not necessarily be treating the root cause of the problem!
 As a result, problems can return when you come off the meds.
-The same applies to HRT – although it may be effective at relieving some of the symptoms of the menopause, when you eventually come off the medication, you risk experiencing a menopause all over again!
-Your oestrogen levels still drop (albeit from an artificial high from the meds) and symptoms can soon reappear.

 So, by managing your period troubles early on, it seems likely you could set yourself up for a smoother transition into menopause – sounds good to me!